jasp-stats/jasp-desktop/Resources/Help/analyses/ttestbayesianonesample.md

 #### Plots:
 - *Prior and posterior*: Displays the prior (dashed line) and posterior (solid line) density of the effect size under the alternative hypothesis; the gray circles represent the height of the prior and the posterior density at effect size delta = 0.
 The horizontal solid line represents the width of the 95% credible interval of the posterior
-  - Additional info: Displays the Bayes factor computed with the user-defined prior; displays a pizza plot depicting the odds of the data under the null vs. alternative hypothesis; displays the median and 95% credible interval of the posterior density
+  - Additional info: Displays the Bayes factor computed with the user-defined prior; displays a probability wheel depicting the odds of the data under the null vs. alternative hypothesis; displays the median and 95% credible interval of the posterior density
 - *Bayes factor robustness check*: Displays the Bayes factor as a function of the width of the Cauchy prior on effect size.
 The black circle represents the Bayes factor computed with a wide prior; the white circle represents the Bayes factor computed with an ultrawide prior; the gray circle represents the Bayes factor computed with the user-defined prior
-- *Sequential analysis*: Displays the development of the Bayes factor as a function of the number of data points (n) using the user-defined prior; displays the Bayes factor computed with the user-defined prior; displays a pizza plot depicting the odds of the data under the null vs. alternative hypothesis; displays the median and 95% credible interval of the posterior density; shows the decisiveness of the evidence in terms of Jeffreys' (1961) evidence categories
+- *Sequential analysis*: Displays the development of the Bayes factor as a function of the number of data points (n) using the user-defined prior; displays the Bayes factor computed with the user-defined prior; displays a probability wheel depicting the odds of the data under the null vs. alternative hypothesis; displays the median and 95% credible interval of the posterior density; shows the decisiveness of the evidence in terms of Jeffreys' (1961) evidence categories
   - Robustness check: Displays the development of the Bayes factor as a function of the number of data points (n) using the wide and ultrawide prior.
 The black circle represents the Bayes factor computed with a wide prior; the white circle represents the Bayes factor computed with an ultrawide prior; the gray circle represents the Bayes factor computed with the user-defined prior
 - *Descriptives plots*
   - Credible interval: Default is 95%